PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

 .. class:: DOHFrontend

-  .. versionadded:: 1.4.0

   This object represents an address and port dnsdist is listening on for DNS over HTTPS queries.

   .. method:: getAddressAndPort() -> string

-     .. versionadded:: 1.7.1

      Return the address and port this frontend is listening on.

   .. method:: loadNewCertificatesAndKeys(certFile(s), keyFile(s))

-     .. versionadded:: 1.6.1

-     .. versionchanged:: 1.8.0
-        ``certFile`` now accepts a TLSCertificate object or a list of such objects (see :func:`newTLSCertificate`)

-     :param str certFile(s): The path to a X.509 certificate file in PEM format, a list of paths to such files, or a TLSCertificate object.
+     :param str certFile(s): The path to a X.509 certificate file in PEM format, a list of paths to such files, or a TLSCertificate object (see :func:`newTLSCertificate`).
      :param str keyFile(s): The path to the private key file corresponding to the certificate, or a list of paths to such files, whose order should match the certFile(s) ones.
 Ignored if ``certFile`` contains TLSCertificate objects.

   .. method:: loadTicketsKeys(ticketsKeysFile)